Ssssv11/Ssssv11/README.md

 - Coding at least 4 hours a day
 - Exercising 3 days a week
 - Improving coding ability from practice with the help of my tutor
-- Learning Swift & OC to start IOS developing
+- Learning Swift & OC to start IOS development

 #### :computer: Programming languages and tools:
 <p>